 4. Put your podcast on YouTube.

-In addition to show notes, you might consider filming your episodes.
+In addition to showing notes, you might consider filming your episodes.
 As seen in the graphic above, Google Play/YouTube accounts for 12 percent of all podcast plays.
 This means that some people prefer to “watch” a podcast over listening to it.
 Incorporating video into your podcast can be a great way of getting these extra plays and getting your content in front of a greater audience.

 While podcasting gives your brand a voice, video helps give it a face.
 Not only does this help promote your podcast, but it builds trust with your customers and potential customers.